Sriram77805/QueueCTL---Backend/README.md

     This will create an executable JAR in the `target/` directory (e.g., `queuectl-1.0.0-jar-with-dependencies.jar`).

 4.  **Initialize the Database:**
     The system uses SQLite, which needs to be initialized.
-Run the application and use the `init-db` command.
-    ```bash
-    java -jar target/queuectl-1.0.0-jar-with-dependencies.jar
-    ```
-    *Inside the application prompt:*
-    ```text
-    QueueCTL CLI Ready.
-Type 'help' for commands.
-    > init-db
-    ?
-Database initialized.
-    > exit
-    ```

 5.  **Run the Application:**
     To start the main interactive prompt, just run the JAR file:
     ```bash
-    java -jar target/queuectl-1.0.0-jar-with-dependencies.jar
+     mvn exec:java
     ```

 ---